vrtpro/evelyn/README.md

 ## 📃 License

-Keep in mind that this project is non-commercial and Free-to-use (Modify, Distribute, Private use) as long as the project owner's credit, and the names of contributors included.
+Keep in mind that this project is non-commercial and Free-to-use (Modify, Distribute, Private use) as long as the project owner's credit, and name of contributors included.

 [Evelyn website](#) is Licensed under [MIT License](./LICENSE).